 The specialist study is limited to a 'desktop' approach and thus relies almost entirely on existing information only.
-Apart from the NMP macrofauna baseline study (Steffani 2010a) in the northern part of the Sandpiper Licence area, no data on benthic communities or the physical environment (e.g. H2S sediment concentrations, near bottom oxygen concentrations, etc.) are available, and the extent and severity of the cumulative biological impacts, or the recovery period that may be expected, thus remain largely unknown.
+Apart from the NMP macrofauna baseline study (Steffani 2010a) in the northern part of the Sandpiper Licence Area, and one single station in the southern part, no data on benthic communities or the physical environment (e.g. H2S sediment concentrations, near bottom oxygen concentrations, etc.) are available, and the extent and severity of the cumulative biological impacts, or the recovery period that may be expected, thus remain largely unknown.
 Furthermore, the frequency of natural perturbations along the southern Namibian coastline (e.g. low oxygen events, sulphur eruptions, 'berg' winds etc.), make it difficult to separate natural from human-induced impacts.

 The Ministry of Fisheries and Marine Resources (MFMR) Namibia through the Permanent Secretary has been approached to grant permission to engage with MFMR scientists to obtain access to information and/or data (if available) that have relevance to the project location.
-At the time of writing of this report, such information was, however, not available/provided, and the report is therefore relying on publicly accessible data only.
+At the time of writing of this report, such information relating to the benthic environment was, however, not available/provided, and the report therefore relies on publicly accessible data only.
 Scientific discussions were, however, conducted with, and limited unpublished data sourced from other international scientists that have worked or are currently working in the area.